bbell03/PyBer_Analysis/README.md

     You should:
         1. Hire more drivers in rural areas to make the cost per ride more affordable.
-        2. Create price incentives for using rideshare during warm weather, especially in urban, but also suburban areas.
+        2. Create price incentives for using rideshare during warm weather.
         3. Set a price floor for urban rides to better ensure driver's time is consistently worth their money earned.